explicitClick to confirm you are 18+

 https://www.spiked-online.com/2019/02/27/why-tommy-robinson-should-not-be-banned/

 The increase in censorship was manifest in 2017.
-Political censorship reached previously unprecedented levels on Facebook and YouTube: e.g. Tim Pool was censored for talking about information already published by New York Times and Politico.
+Political censorship reached previously unprecedented levels on Facebook and YouTube: e.g. Tim Pool was censored for talking about information already published by the New York Times and Politico.

-Most people will say “But it’s ok to ban hate speech.
-No one needs to hear from Neonazis and the KKK”.
-Yeah, except that those are not the people who are getting banned!
+Most people will agree with the statement that "We must ban hate speech.
+No one needs to hear from Neo-Nazis and the KKK”.

 Zuckerberg, although Jewish, explicitly stated that he wanted to allow Holocaust deniers to post on Facebook: